zama-ai/concrete/docs/tutorial/minmax.md

 There are two major problems with this implementation though:
 1) subtraction before the TLU requires up to 2 additional bits to avoid overflows (it is 1 in most cases).
-2) subtraction and addition requires the same bit-width across operands.
+2) subtraction and addition require the same bit-width across operands.

-What this means is if we are comparing `uint3` and `uint6`, we need to convert both of them to `uint7` in some way to do the subtraction and proceed with the TLU in 7-bits.
+What this means is that if we are comparing `uint3` and `uint6`, we need to convert both of them to `uint7` in some way to do the subtraction and proceed with the TLU in 7-bits.
 There are 2 ways to achieve this behavior.

 ### Requirements